Juan del Águila

 Juan del Águila y Arellano (Ávila, c.
 1545 - A Coruña, August 1602) was a Spanish general.
 He commanded the Spanish expeditionary Tercio troops in Sicily then in Brittany (1584–1598, also sending a detachment to raid England), before serving as general of the Spanish armies in the invasion of Ireland (1600–1602).
 As a soldier, and subsequently Maestre de campo of the Tercios, he was posted to Sicily, Africa, Malta, Corsica, Milan, the Netherlands, Spain, Portugal, France and Ireland, where he participated in major military events of his time, such as the Siege of Malta, the Looting of Antwerp, the Siege of Antwerp, the "Miracle of Empel", an expedition in support of the French Catholics during the French Wars of Religion, the Raid on Mount's Bay and another one in support of Irish clans during the Nine Years War.
 He was however defeated at Kinsale after the fourth Spanish armada was sent to Ireland which resulted in bitter recriminations.

 Childhood

-Juan Del Águila was born in Barracco in the province of Ávila in 1545 within a family of provincial nobility.
-He was the fourth son of Miguel del Aguila y Velasco and Sancha de Arellano, and grandson of Lord Villaviciosa.
+Juan del Águila was born in Barracco in the province of Ávila in 1545 within a family of provincial nobility.
+He was the fourth son of Miguel del Águila y Velasco and Sancha de Arellano, and grandson of Lord Villaviciosa.
 His childhood was spent in Berraco (now El Barraco).

 From soldier to captain

 Service in Italy

-In 1563, at eighteen years old, Juan Del Águila followed the Gonzalo de Bracamonte's company which joined the Sicilian Tercio.
+In 1563, at eighteen years old, Juan del Águila followed the Gonzalo de Bracamonte's company which joined the Sicilian Tercio.
 He served there for 24 years.
 The following year he took part in the conquest of Peñón de Vélez de la Gomera, then a pirate haven.

 In 1565 he was part of the contingent sent to the relieve the Ottoman siege of Malta.
 A year later he was sent to Corsica in support of the Genoese who were trying to quell the Sampiero Corso's rebellion.